-As we celebrate our storied past and look ahead to a post-pandemic future, it's the perfect time to reflect on what makes Hawkeye football special.
-In that spirit, we've put together a collection of lists of Iowa icons.
-While by no means definitive—after all, we're dealing with 132 years of Iowa football history—here's a look back at just a few of the unforgettable players, heart-stopping finishes, and time-honored traditions that make us proud to call ourselves Hawkeyes.
+To celebrate the Iowa football program’s storied tradition, Iowa Magazine has put together a collection of lists of Iowa icons.
+While by no means definitive—after all, we're dealing with more than a century of Iowa football history—here's a look back at just a few of the unforgettable players, heart-stopping finishes, and time-honored traditions that make us proud to call ourselves Hawkeyes.

 Revisit a few of Iowa's most historic wins, with videos of unforgettable Hawkeye moments ranging from a Kinnick drop-kick to the Capital Catch.